 While I was away at my brother’s wedding I got a message from someone on Facebook.

 It was from someone I don’t speak with very often, so my initial response was sprinkled with anxiety, in the form of “what the faaaccckk is this about?”

 Good thing it was all things nice and lovely.
 She had noticed the big changes I’d made in my life, and wondered if I could offer up some advice.

 I dream of writing a book, where I can share everything that worked/works for me.
 It’s gonna happen one day.
-But the truth is that sometimes the resources that work so well normally, don’t do shit.
+But the truth is that sometimes the resources that normally work so well for me, don’t do shit.
 Some days, the woman behind this blog is a total write-off and just needs sleep, food, and time to get right.

 So to answer this really huge question – how did you change your life – was a little overwhelming.
 I mean where the hell do I start?